Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/sensors/gps.md

 # GPS

-The `GPS` class in MMFS provides a standard interface for satellite-based positioning modules.
-Like all sensors in MMFS, it inherits from [`Sensor`](sensor.md), allowing it to integrate directly with the system’s data reporting and state machine infrastructure.
+The `GPS` class in Astra provides a standard interface for satellite-based positioning modules.
+Like all sensors in Astra, it inherits from [`Sensor`](sensor.md), allowing it to integrate directly with the system’s data reporting and state machine infrastructure.
 However, it also offers specific features like positional tracking, fix quality monitoring, and displacement-from-origin calculations.

 ---

 ## **Overview**

 GPS modules output geographic location, altitude, speed, and timing information.
-The MMFS `GPS` class manages parsing, tracking fix quality, and computing displacement from the original location, so you don’t have to.
+The Astra `GPS` class manages parsing, tracking fix quality, and computing displacement from the original location, so you don’t have to.

 ---